Tanapruk/AndroidImageSlider/README.md

 ### No Gradle dependencies
 You need to download and compile project yourselves

-### For other documentations, refer to the offical github
+### For other documentations, refer to the offical repo
 [daimajia/AndroidImageSlider](https://github.com/daimajia/AndroidImageSlider)